-This question is very common among young adults who are moving for the first time.
-As a young adult, money is usually a big factor for making sure you get the right amount of boxes or packing materials.
+This question is very common question for those moving, especially those who are moving for the first time.
+For most of us, money is usually a big factor for making sure you get the right amount of boxes or packing materials.
 If you get too many boxes, you’ll overspend, but if you get too little, you’ll be making many trips to the store.

 How many boxes are needed to move a one-bedroom apartment?
 For a one-bedroom apartment, you will need anywhere from 10-15 small boxes, 3-5 medium boxes, 2-3 large boxes, 2-3 wardrobe boxes (they hold about 2 feet of hanging clothes), and 3-5 medium heavy duty dish pack boxes (for fragile items and kitchen items).